canopas/android-developer-roadmap-2023/README.md

 ### Practicle 18

 #### Implement Drink Explorer
 * Allow users to search for their favourite mocktail detail.
-The application should have a search bar that allows users to search for mocktails by name.
-When the user taps on a mocktail, the application should display the ingredients and directions for making the mocktail.
+* The app will have a one Activity
+  - Add search bar that allows users to search for mocktails by name
   - GET Api Url : https://www.thecocktaildb.com/api/json/v1/1/search.php?i={mocktail}
-* The application should also have a "favourites" section where users can save their favourite mocktails for easy access.
-* Save favourite mocktail detail in the database
+  - Default search text should be `mocktail`.
+That means initialy show `Mocktail` in search bar and fetch `mocktail` using API
+* When the user taps on a mocktail, the application should display the ingredients and directions for making the mocktail.
+  - Use place holder and dummy data if required
 * Use MVVM app architecture

 ### Practicle 19
 #### Create My Journal application
 * Enable users to document their daily thoughts, feelings, experiences, and ideas.
+* The app will have a one Activity
+  - Show all user thoughts in Grid
-* Add TextField to take user input
+  - Add TextField to take user input
+  - Add button to save user's thought
+  - Store inputs in Viewmodel as state
+* User should be able to add multiple thoughts
 * The application should be able to persist data even when there is a configuration change, such as a screen rotation.
-* Use ViewModel to save the view state
+* Use MVVM app architecture

 # DataStore

 ### Practicle 20
 #### Develop Authentify
-* An application that takes user credentials on the login screen and navigates to the home screen after a successful login.
+* An application that takes user credentials and basic information of user and navigates to the home screen after a successful login.
+* The app will have a one Activity
+  - First app should show register form
+    - Take user's name, email and password for login
+    - Other basic information such as address, DOB, blood group and gender etc.
+    - Add validation for email and password
+    - Save user detail in DataStore
+  - After register, show login form
+    - Take email and password
+    - Check the user is available or not.
+If user not exist, notify use to do registration
+    - Add validation for email
-* Once the user logs in, the app should always show the home screen until the user logs out.
+* Once the user logs in, the app should always show the home screen
-* Add a button on the home screen to log out and clear the user session.
+  - It will show user details
+  - Add logout & delete user option in toolbar
+  - Clear user session on logout
+  - Until the user logs out app should show home screen.
-* When the user clicks the logout button, the app should clear the user session and navigate back to the login screen.
+  - When the user clicks the logout/delete user button, the app should clear/delete the user session and navigate back to the login screen.

 # Local Storage

 ### Practicle 21
 #### Develop EmployeeHub application
+* The app will have a one Activity
-* The application should display a list of employees on the home screen, including their name and job title.
+* The application should display a list of employees on the home screen
+  - Show basic details including their name and job title.
-* When a user clicks on an employee from the list, the application should display their full details, such as their contact information, job responsibilities, and other important information.
+* When a user clicks on an employee from the list, the application should display their full details
+  - including their contact information, job title, and other important information.
 * The user should be able to add new employees to the directory by entering their basic information and saving it locally.
+  - Save employee name, email, contact info, job title, address, DOB and blood group etc.
 * Additionally, the user should be able to update an employee's information by selecting them from the employee list and editing their details.
-* Finally, the user should be able to delete an employee from the directory by selecting them from the employee list and deleting their details.
+* Finally, employee should be delete by swipe to delete from home screen
 * Use Sqlite to store data locally
+* Use MVVM app architecture

 ### Practicle 22
 #### Implement MinionSpeak application
+* The app will have a one Activity
 * Allow users to translate English text to the language of the minions and display the translated text on the screen.
+* On Home screen
+  - Add text field tpenter the English text.
+  - Add button to translate.
+On click of button make API call.
-* The user should enter the English text in an edit text field and click on the translate button to initiate the translation.
-Once the translation is complete, the translated text should be displayed on the screen in the language of the minions.
+  - Once the translation is complete, the translated text should be displayed on the screen in the language of the minions.
   - GET Request API with query parameter- “text” https://api.funtranslations.com/translate/minion.json?text=”banana”
 * Additionally, the application should store the translation history locally so that users can access their previous translations.
+* Add fab button to check history on home screen
-* Add an option to delete  history.
+* Add an option to delete  history
 * Use Room database

 # Dependency Injection